PMI · PMI-RMP

 The PMI-RMP complements rather than competes with the PMP®—many professionals hold both, with the RMP signaling deep specialization.
 Compared to vendor-specific risk credentials, the PMI-RMP is methodology-neutral and internationally portable, making it recognized across industries and geographies.
 With only 30 PDUs required every three years for renewal (compared to 60 for the PMP), it also has a lower maintenance burden, making it an efficient specialization credential for experienced practitioners.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 826 questions.

 Explanation